Skip to main content

 There are three main methods for solving quadratic equations at GCSE:

-1. Factorising — the quickest method when it works, but only works for “nice” numbers
+1. Factorising — quickest when it works, but only works for “nice” numbers

 2. Completing the square — useful for finding the turning point of a quadratic graph